berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj06.md

 3. When you've explored all notebooks, complete the [Final Lab Checkoff](https://github.com/abbykoneill/lerobot/blob/main/lab_part2/checkoff.md) with a lab TA and your lab partner.

 ## Instructor Guides
-⚠️Access required - The grading guidelines for the lab final checkoff is available [here](https://docs.google.com/document/d/1wk4uSNiVx93OYwVAG2cJE-vnNyLYNsqW8A3gais9wAQ/edit?usp=sharing) for course staff.
+⚠️Access required - The grading guidelines for the lab final checkoff are available [here](https://docs.google.com/document/d/1wk4uSNiVx93OYwVAG2cJE-vnNyLYNsqW8A3gais9wAQ/edit?usp=sharing) for course staff.
 Please make a copy of the document before implementing any customizations to the guidelines.

 ## Requirements
 * Software requirements: Python/Jupyter Notebook